 Accidents must be reported to the DMV on California DMV Form SR1.

-Failure to report an accident to the DMV can result in suspension of your driver's license for up to one year.5
+Failure to report an accident to the DMV can result in the suspension of your driver's license for up to one year.5

 Many people do not file a car accident claim in California for fear their rates will go up.
 California is one of only two states that legally prohibit auto insurers from raising rates if an accident is not the policy holder's fault.6